Are you ready to get down to business? I mean really, really ready? Do you have a business plan?

 - Increasing your online store traffic by 30 percent by the end of the year

-- Making enough in sales to say goodbye to your side hustle
+- Making enough in sales to make your side hustle into a full-time job

 Now and then, even the most driven owner may feel unenthusiastic or exhausted by work.
 The occasional review of your business plan can reignite the spark you had in the beginning and remind yourself why you’re working so hard.
-In addition to seeing progress you’ve already made, a business plan can help keep your eyes on the prize, when they might be drifting to the defeats.
+In addition to seeing progress you’ve already made, a business plan can help keep your eyes on the prize, when they might be drifting away.

 No business owner has an infallible crystal ball for telling the future, but a business plan can be a great way to strategize for the future and plan for potential setbacks.
 Variables like the economy or changing customer tastes may put obstacles in your path, but thinking ahead of time about how you’ll deal with them can save you time and stress later.